Bite Your Lip (Get Up and Dance!): Musical structure

-The song opens with Elton on piano, and then kicks off to the beat, with the song's first of two slide guitar solos by Davey Johnstone along with the heavy percussion rhythms of Ray Cooper.
-The rest of the band notably includes, among others, Caleb Quaye.
+The song opens with John on piano, and then kicks off to the beat, with the song's first of two slide guitar solos by Davey Johnstone along with the heavy percussion rhythms of Ray Cooper.
+Caleb Quaye also performs as part of the band on the track.
 The song begins to turn into a jam after about the first two minutes, prominently including a choir of singers chanting "Bite your lip – get up – (get up) – get up and dance – bite your lip – get up – (get up – get up and dance – bite your lip – get up – get up and dance, dance, dance!
 (Dance, dance...)
 (Dance, dance, daaaaaance!)".
 Like the amount of vocals, the amount of instrumentation increases significantly during this portion, but with John on piano, the piano is obviously the dominant instrument; there are three piano solos in the song.
 As a result of the musical free-for-all, the song is six minutes and forty-three seconds, making it one of John's longest.

 Performances

-The song closed his "last" concert in 1977, which featured Stevie Wonder on stage.
+The song closed John's "last" concert in 1977, which featured Stevie Wonder on stage.
 He also played it dressed as Donald Duck at the free concert in Central Park in 1980.
 The most recent performance dates from 2004, the first time since his throat surgery.
 The song was played as part of his tour for Peachtree Road but played in just a handful of concerts and then dropped from the set (a performance was later issued as a B-side of the "Electricity" single).